QUEATIONS & ANSWERS

 -

-Calculate the expected selling prices (ESPs) for your minority or majority goods.
-Use the one that’s easier.
+Calculate expected selling prices (ESP) for either minority or majority goods

 -